Brecert/scratchpad/psuedocode/dicent/main.md

 On any subsequent connection the address is pinged and a token is sent in an attempt to log in (or something like that)

+The server recieved the ping and sends an alive ping back.
+After that the server will be temporarily expecting a token to be sent at an expected address (or something) if the tokens match up then the server will begin sending data to the client (or something)